 Box supports FTP (file transfer protocol) for Business and Enterprise customers.
 It is not available for Personal accounts (Free or Pro) or trial accounts.
 The purpose of FTP is for bulk migration of data.
 FTP is designed to be used for initial bulk upload and occasional bulk download of files from your account -- we do not recommend FTP as your main access method.

-The user can use FTP, FTPS, or FTPES.
-SFTP is not supported.
-Note when you upload a file with ftp, you will NOT get email notifications.
+FTP, FTPS, and FTPES are supported, but not SFTP.
+When uploading a file with FTP, you will NOT receive email notifications.
 This is intentional.
-Please note that we support Passive FTP, but not Active.
+Please note that we support Passive mode FTP, but not Active mode FTP.

 NOTE: Make sure you have FTP enabled for your account by going to the Admin console (ask the admin of the enterprise), then going to Apps, and then making sure FTP is enabled.